chrisaddams/wemakethings/README.md

 Your site should now be running using two docker containers and will refresh following changes in development using nodemon

---remember that you'll need to update the details in the .env file
+--remember that you'll need to update the details in the .env file and ensure it's excluded from git